 Part 1: Which Driving License Do You Need to Participate in Street Go-Karting in Japan

-An IDP is what most foreign tourists will need.
-You must obtain this permit in your home country before traveling to Japan.
+This is the most common option for travelers.
+You must obtain an International Driving Permit (IDP) in your home country before traveling to Japan.
 The permit is valid for one year from the date of issuance.

 Once your license is sorted, you’re ready to secure your spot.
 Several companies operate these tours.
 Perhaps you’ve heard of MariCar, but they’ve had to distance themselves from that for trademark reasons.
 I’ll tell you more about that later.